Dr. Shirley's Web Courses

 - AD 1877-1888

-- Russo-Turkish War results in the creation of Bulgaria
+- Russo-Turkish War resulted in the creation of Bulgaria

 - AD 1878

-Congress of Berlin reaffirms religious liberty and equality throughout the Turkish Empire (including Israel);
+Congress of Berlin reaffirmed religious liberty and equality throughout the Turkish Empire (including Israel)

-The Niagara Bible Conference formulates a 14-point creed which is popular with Fundamentalists
+The Niagara Bible Conference formulated a 14-point creed which became popular with Fundamentalists

 - AD 1879